ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Submodules may contain claims that are present in any surrounding token or submodule.
 For example, the top-level of the token may have a UEID, a submodule may have a different UEID and a further subordinate submodule may also have a UEID.

-The following sub-sections define the three mechanisms for representing submodule claims:
+The following sub-sections define the three types for representing submodule claims:

 * A submodule Claims-Set
 * A nested token, which can be any EAT